lzap/Piano162Logic/README.md

 1. The extraction and conversion takes some time, have a break.
 1. Move folders `Close` and `Ambient` from `PianoIn162Logic/Audio Music Apps/Samples/Piano 162` into your home folder under `Audio Music Apps/Samples/Piano 162`.
 Do not copy, these folders are huge (use Shift key and drag to move).

+## Limitations or issues

+Logic Sampler is limited to polyphony of 99 voices and since each note triggers two samples (both close and ambient mics), the total polyphony is 50 effectively.
+This could be workarounded by creating separate Sampler instances but I wanted to keep things simple and also it makes no sense to try to compete with professional sample libraries or even physical modelling or hybrid instruments.
+They will always sound better with much greater polyphony.

+One ambient pianissimo sample was incorrectly recorded (there is a silence essentially) and although I could use its round-robin counterpart, again, I wanted to keep things simple.
+Therefore a pitched neighbor is used as a replacement.

+Although I did my best to level out velocities for each individual sample as well as for groups, there is still apparent sample change between layers.
+Therefore I used velocity x-fade across 3 MIDI levels which smooths the transition a bit.

+There is a bit of noise, apparently in the ambient samples.
+I added a bit of fade-out for each sample to smooth it out.

+## Background

+You maybe wonder why I created a Logic Sampler instrument while Piano in 162 is available for Kontakt and also via free and open SFZ instrument format.
+Well, after Apple introduced their first M1 models of laptops and Macs, there were no SFZ instrument plugins in native format.
+Although Rosetta is working fine, I wanted the best possible performance.

+Another reason was to try out the new Logic Sampler because workflow was vastly improved.
+And I have to say it is a wonderful experience and in my experience, it is the best sampler I have ever worked with.
+I also own Reason with its, ehm, NN19 and NN-XT, tried EXS24, Renoise and few others.
+Logic Sampler has a ton of capabilities, it recognizes root notes from filenames or, which was particularly useful for this instrument, keeps filename ordering when samples are dragged into the map screen.
+Also sample audition via arrow keys was fast, snap to transition/0dB as well as fade-in, fade-out and group operations on zones and groups was very useful.

+So there you have it, enjoy this piano.

+## Thanks

+Huge thanks to Simon Dalzell for the sample library.

+## Feedback or problems

-If you run into problems with the script, create [a discussion](https://github.com/lzap/Piano162Logic/discussions) topic and include your MacOS version, make a screenshot or copy and paste the error from the terminal.
+I am looking for any kind of feedback or contributions, just create [a discussion](https://github.com/lzap/Piano162Logic/discussions) topic.
+When reporting problems, include your MacOS version, make a screenshot or copy and paste the error from the terminal.

-## Credits
+## Tips and credits

-* Simon Dalzell - Piano in 162 sample content
+* Simon Dalzell - Piano in 162 sample content: [tips or donations](https://sites.fastspring.com/ivyaudio/instant/piano-in-162)
-* Lukáš Zapletal - Logic Pro instrument and patches
+* Lukáš Zapletal - Logic Pro instrument and patches: tips (use the Sponsor button above)